 The fifth and final difference is the practice of granting anonymity to defector testimony.
 Whereas climate scientists must place their reputation behind their findings, defectors can intervene in the discourse with minimal risk.
 The granting of anonymity to witnesses is justified by the COI under the principle of “do no harm” (COI: 29) because “reprisals against family were judged a real possibility” (COI: 53-4).
 Whatever the merits of the argument that the DPRK government poses a threat to witnesses and their families, the price of such precautions is a report overwhelmingly constituted by anonymous sources.
 In the “Findings of the Commission” (COI: 163-1021), 277 of the citations came from public witnesses, whereas 646 citations came from 152 anonymous witnesses.
 This, however, exaggerates the number of public eye-witnesses: only just over a third of the COI’s 80 public witnesses provide first-hand accounts of human rights violations, whereas most of the 656 citations of anonymous witnesses are by defectors who have lived in the DPRK.
 Public testimonies were given “particular emphasis” over anonymous testimony because it can be directly scrutinized by the public (COI: 69).

-The use of anonymous testimony is the norm for UN COIs and the credibility problem is not unique to the DPRK COI.
-The use of anonymous testimony is particularly problematical in this case, however, where abuses are aggregated over the entire existence of the DPRK and across the entire country, rather than the convention of focusing on a particular (usually very recent) time period and specific geographical locations (the three-week Israeli offensive in Gaza rather than all Israeli violations, the violence in Darfur rather than all Sudanese violations, etc.) This might have been partially addressed through providing systematic temporal and geographical demographic information, such as the province and year of a particular incident and the year of the defector’s final departure from the DPRK.
+The use of anonymous testimony is the norm for UN COIs.
+Use of anonymous testimony is particularly problematical in this case, however, where abuses are aggregated over the entire existence of the DPRK and across the entire country, rather than the convention of focusing on a particular (usually very recent) time period and specific geographical locations (the three-week Israeli offensive in Gaza rather than all Israeli violations, the violence in Darfur rather than all Sudanese violations, etc.) This might have been partially addressed through providing systematic temporal and geographical demographic information, such as the province and year of a particular incident and the year of the defector’s final departure from the DPRK.
 The fact that NKDB (2012) published this kind of basic demographic information about all its witnesses to political detention centers while protecting the identity of many of them raises questions about why doing the same with COI witnesses would have endangered them.

 The crucial point here is that the symbolic capital (professional status and legitimacy) of defectors and the cultural capital they mobilize (i.e. speaking about freedom here and tyranny there) is closely related to the degree to which they either have inside knowledge of the Kim government or, more often, the degree to which their story of suffering is extraordinary.
 This should not require much substantiation; it would be ridiculous to see it as a coincidence that the defectors who have the most extraordinarily brutal stories or elite knowledge are the most salient defectors in the discourse.